 Issue of this interim financial information was approved by the Company's Board of Directors on February 8, 2018.

-2. Summary of significant accounting practices

-2.1 Statement of compliance and basis of preparation
+- 2. Summary of significant accounting practices - 2.1 Statement of compliance and basis of preparation a) Individual and consolidated interim financial information

 The Company's quarterly information comprises: